-- > 76 of the world's 100 top banks operate in Hong Kong (as of end-March 2023). - Hong Kong's banking system holds assets equivalent to around 9.6 times its gross domestic product (GDP) in 2022 as at end-February 2023, and is a major contributor to the profitability and total assets of several global systemically important banks. - The banking system remains robust with the total capital ratio of 20% as at end-2022 and major banks' average Liquidity Coverage Ratio exceeding 160% in the fourth quarter of 2022, both well above the international regulatory standards.
+- > 73 of the world's 100 top banks operate in Hong Kong (as of end-June 2023). - Hong Kong's banking system holds assets equivalent to around 9.5 times its gross domestic product (GDP) in 2022 as at end-April 2023, and is a major contributor to the profitability and total assets of several global systemically important banks. - The banking system remains robust with the total capital ratio of 20% and major banks' average Liquidity Coverage Ratio exceeding 160% as at end-March 2023, both well above the international regulatory standards.